The market leader

-To ensure this true market leader keeps its competitive edge, Airbus continues to invest in improvements across the product line, including development of the A320neo (new engine option) Family, enhancements to the jetliner’s aerodynamics such as Sharklets wingtip devices, upgrades to the widest passenger cabin in its class, and extended service intervals for the airframe.
+To ensure this true market leader keeps its competitive edge, Airbus continues to invest in improvements across the product line, including the A320neo (new engine option) Family, enhancements to the jetliner’s aerodynamics such as Sharklets wingtip devices, upgrades to the widest passenger cabin in its class, and extended service intervals for the airframe.

-Airbus has booked over 3,000 firm orders for new engine option aircraft, comprising an important percentage of the more than 10,500 overall orders logged by Airbus for the entire A320 Family.
+Airbus had booked over 5,000 firm orders for new engine option aircraft through December 2016, comprising an important percentage of the more than 13,000 overall orders logged by Airbus for the entire A320 Family.

 SETTING NEW STANDARDS WITH THE NEO

-The NEO will deliver a 20 per cent fuel burn improvement per seat and an additional flight distance of 500 nautical miles (950 kilometres), or the ability to carry two tonnes more payload at a given range.
-For the environment, the A320neo’s fuel savings translate into some 3,600 tonnes less CO2 per aircraft per year.
-Additionally, the A320neo will provide a double-digit reduction in NOx emissions and reduced engine noise.
+By 2020, the NEO will deliver a 20 per cent fuel burn improvement per seat and an additional flight distance of 500 nautical miles (950 kilometres), or the ability to carry two tonnes more payload at a given range.
+For the environment, the A320neo’s fuel savings translate into some 5,000 tonnes fewer CO2 emitted per aircraft annually.
+Additionally, the A320neo provides a double-digit reduction in NOx emissions and reduced engine noise.

-The A320neo versions will have over 95 per cent airframe commonality with the A320ceo (current engine option) versions, enabling it to fit seamlessly into existing A320 Family fleets – a key factor for Airbus customers and operators which have taken delivery of more than 6,000 of these aircraft through mid-2014.
+The A320neo Family versions have over 95 per cent airframe commonality with the A320ceo (current engine option) versions, enabling it to fit seamlessly into existing A320 Family fleets – a key factor for Airbus customers and operators which have taken delivery of more than 7,100 A320 Family aircraft so far.

 SHARKLETS FOR THE A320 FAMILY